danielawde9/seo/readme.md

 competitor with only a small percentage of its site indexed in Google probably has a site that is unfriendly to search spiders.

 - Do their product and category pages have keyword-rich page titles (<title> tags) that are unique to each page?
 You can easily review an entire site’s page titles within Google or Bing by searching for site:<www.yourcompetitor.com>.
 Incidentally, this type of search can sometimes yield confidential information.
-A lot of webmasters do not realize that Google has discovered and indexed commercially sensitive content buried deep in their sites.
+A lot of webmasters do not realize that Google has discovered and indexed commercially sensitive content buried deep in their sites.
 For example, a Google search for business plan confidential filetype:doc can yield a lot of real business plans among the sample templates.
 - Do their product and category pages have reasonably high PageRank scores?
 - Is anchor text across the site, particularly in the navigation, descriptive but not keyword-stuffed?
 - Are the websites getting penalized?
 You can overdo SEO.
-Too much keyword repetition or too many suspiciously well-optimized text links can yield a penalty for overoptimization.
+Too much keyword repetition or too many suspiciously well-optimized text links can yield a penalty for overoptimization.
 Sites can also be penalized for extensive amounts of duplicate content, for lack of high-quality content (referred to as “thin” content), and for

 - What keywords are they targeting?
 - Who’s linking to their home page, or to their top-selling product pages and category pages